seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 series must be byte-identical to the one built from the series truncated at `t`.
 Below ten seeds the selftest raises a FALSE ALARM by construction — it errs towards declaring itself broken, never healthy.

+**A stale cut fails LOUDLY at the run and SILENTLY at the trigger, and no published number is affected.** With `scoreFinish` missing from the bundle, node compiled it without complaint — `node --check` sees syntax, not reference — the driver's per-row `catch (e) { r = null; }`, which exists so an unscorable row yields `null` instead of killing the run, converted the reference error into a DATA value, and every row came back `null`; the run then died hundreds of lines downstream on `'>' not supported between instances of 'NoneType' and 'NoneType'`, naming neither the function nor the file.
+That is a crash, not a wrong answer: a null column produces no IC, and `--selftest` never reached its three world blocks at all. **Every standing result below therefore predates the split and none of them is contaminated** — what the split destroyed is the instrument, not its output.
+What made the destruction invisible is the TRIGGER rather than the defect (inv.
+62): `backtest_bench.py` runs only under `backtest_bench.yml`, which is `workflow_dispatch` only, so the file it cuts its arithmetic out of moves on every production TZ while the only thing that would complain waits to be asked.
+It was dead at step 2 of its own job, under `bash -euo pipefail`, until TZ-27 tripped over it.

 **Standing result — the model is an attention sorter with measured zero predictive power.** `scoreCandidate` IC across both sides and 3/7/14d horizons